kovidgoyal/kitty/docs/keyboard-protocol.rst

 modifiers pressed for the key event.
 The encoding is described in the :ref:`modifiers` section.

-The second form is used for a few functional keys, such as the :kbd:`Home, End, Arrow keys and F1-F4`, they are enumerated in the :ref:`functional` table below.
+The second form is used for a few functional keys, such as the :kbd:`Home`, :kbd:`End`, :kbd:`Arrow` keys and :kbd:`F1`...:kbd:`F4`, they are enumerated in the :ref:`functional` table below.
 Note that if no modifiers are present the parameters are omitted entirely giving an escape code of the form ``CSI [ABCDEFHPQRS]``.

 If you want support for more advanced features such as repeat and release events, alternate keys for shortcut matching et cetera, these can be turned on